Hitler's Children (1943 film)

-Hitler's Children is a 1943 American black-and-white propaganda film made by RKO Radio Pictures.
-The film stars Tim Holt, Bonita Granville and Kent Smith and was directed by Edward Dmytryk from an adaptation by Emmet Lavery of Gregor Ziemer's book Education for Death.
+Hitler's Children is a 1943 American black-and-white war film made by RKO Radio Pictures.
+The film stars Tim Holt, Bonita Granville and Kent Smith and was directed by Edward Dmytryk from an adaptation by Emmet Lavery of Gregor Ziemer's book Education for Death, which had previously been adapted as a Disney animated short film.

 The film was among the most financially successful produced by RKO Studios.
 It is known for its portrayal of brutality associated with the Hitler Youth, represented particularly by two young participants.

 Plot

 In 1933 Berlin, Professor Nichols runs the American Colony School.
 It is next to the Horst Wessel School, where young Germans are indoctrinated into Nazism.
 During a brawl between the student bodies, Karl Bruner, a German youth born in the United States, objects when Anna Muller, an American citizen born in Germany, smacks him with her hockey stick.
 However, the two are attracted to each other.
 The professor, Anna, and Karl become good friends, though they do not agree politically.
 After a while, they lose touch with each other.

 Six years later, as war looms in Europe, Karl Bruner, now a lieutenant in the Gestapo, removes students of foreign nationalities from the American school.
 Muller is also removed even though she is working there as an assistant teacher.
 Because she was born in Germany to German parents, the German government classifies her as German despite her American citizenship.

 Nichols tries to find Muller, but the American consulate has no power and Muller's German grandparents are too frightened to help.
 Nichols' friend Franz Erhart, a formerly bold journalist who now fears being reported by his own children, suggests that the professor seek permission from the Ministry of Education to inspect a labor camp where Muller is likely being held.
 Nichols meets Gestapo Colonel Henkel and his aide and protégé Bruner.
 Henkel approves Nichols' request to visit Muller but, in private, Bruner tries to dissuade Nichols, insisting that Muller has now been converted to Nazi ideology.
 Bruner is disbelieving, but when he meets Muller at the camp she acts as if she is a true believer.
 After Nichols leaves, Bruner tells Muller that he has recommended her for an advanced geopolitik course at a German university.
 Muller reveals that she hates the system and has gone along with it because she has no choice.